w3c/wai-curricula/content/designer/information-design.md

 {% include excol.html type="middle" %}

 Refer back to [Module 3: Navigation](/curricula/designer-modules/navigation/).
 Discuss ways to split large amounts of text into smaller pieces.
-For example, using headings and their corresponding rank levels, as well as pages to split the contents into logical units, and chapter markers to indicate chapters in digital publications.
+For example, using headings and their corresponding rank levels, pages to split the contents into logical units, and chapter markers to indicate chapters in digital publications.

-Discuss the use of icons and other visual cues to help people understand the contents presented in text.
+Discuss the use of icons and other visual cues to help people understand processess and instructions presented in text.

 #### Learning Outcomes for Topic